51Degrees/specifications/pipeline-specification/part3/pipeline-elements/cloud-request-engine.md

 ## Processing

-The Engine processes Flow Data by filtering the Evidence provided to that required by the server, and makes an HTTP request to the server using the filtered Evidence.
+The Engine processes Flow Data by filtering the full list of Evidence down to just Evidence keys needed by the server, and makes an HTTP request to the server using the filtered Evidence.
 The HTTP API used for access to 51Degrees servers is defined at https://cloud.51degrees.com/api-docs/index.html.